Outdated or Unsupported Browser Detected

 Section 3 - Appeals

-Generally, only the exhibits and a synopsis of the testimony given at the hearing before the ALJ will be considered in the review by LIRC.
+Generally, only the exhibits and a synopsis of the testimony given at the hearing before the appeal tribunal will be considered in the review by LIRC.
 If you can demonstrate to LIRC that the synopsis is an inadequate summary of the testimony at the hearing, you may request that LIRC listen to the digital recording of the hearing or order a transcript.
 While it is very unusual for LIRC to grant such a request, you can send a written request to LIRC that explains why you feel the synopsis is inadequate and what you think would be added by listening to a digital recording or reading a transcript.

-Except in exceptional circumstances, LIRC conducts its review based only on the record which resulted from the hearing held by the ALJ.
+Except in exceptional circumstances, LIRC conducts its review based only on the record which resulted from the hearing held by the appeal tribunal.
 In general, LIRC will not accept additional evidence unless it was unavailable to the party submitting it at the time of the hearing.
 The person or business filing an appeal to LIRC, or any opposing party, may request in the appeal or shortly after the filing of the appeal, to file a "brief" with LIRC.
 Upon receiving such a request, LIRC will establish a schedule by which the parties may file written arguments expanding upon the factual and legal points made in the appeal.
-The LIRC website, http://dwd.wisconsin.gov/lirc/, contains a digest by topic of recent LIRC decisions and court decisions.
+The LIRC website, https://lirc.wisconsin.gov, contains a digest by topic of recent LIRC decisions and court decisions.